filecoin-project/venus/CONTRIBUTING.md

 #### Size
 * PRs should modify no more than 400 lines or 8 files
-* If unavoidable to make a larger PR break changes into clearly scoped commits.
-It is ok if individual commits do not build when making the PR, only squashed commits are required to build.
+* If unavoidable to make a larger PR, break changes into clearly scoped commits.
+It is ok if individual commits do not build when making the PR.
+Only squashed commits are required to build.

 #### Style
 * Always squash commits.